Easter afternoon tea for kids

 Enjoying afternoon tea is a staple of being British, but while treating yourself to fine-dining afternoon teas with gilded armchairs and silver three-tiered tea stands is a tempting thought, it’s not plausible in practice.

 This Easter, why not show your young ones the fun of an afternoon tea from the comfort of your home?
 We have created this helpful guide to walk you through the must-haves for your party to make it a success with the kids.
 From the kit you’ll need to appropriately display your sweet and savoury treats to decorations and games that will help to involve everyone in the Easter fun.
 And don’t think we’ve forgotten the essential sandwiches, scones and cakes!
 We’ve comprised the top menu for creating with budding bakers by gathering recipes from our Easter kids’ recipes, scone recipes, kids’ party drinks recipes, kids’ cakes recipes and kids’ biscuits recipes.
+Now discover our best Easter egg hunt ideas.

 If your children are avid bakers and chefs, check out our helpful series, Kids’ Kitchen featuring videos and recipes to guide you and your children through six essential cookery skills to create a variety of delicious dishes from scratch.